+1. Fabrication works:

+- Fabrication of steel pipes at headworks (approach pipes) and powerhouse (penstock pipes, bifurcation and branch pipes) has been completed - HM Contractor carrying out fabrication of various gates and stop logs at their workshop

+2. Undersluice:

+- Completion of all associated steel lining works - Embedded parts of Undersluice section (all complete) - Erection of both the radial gates and hoisting mechanisms completed

+3. Intake:

-- 1. Fabrication works: - Fabrication of steel pipes at headworks (approach pipes) and powerhouse (penstock pipes, bifurcation and branch pipes) has been completed - HM Contractor carrying out fabrication of various gates and stop logs at their workshop - 2.
-Undersluice: - Completion of all associated steel lining works - Embedded parts of Undersluice section (all complete) - Erection of both the radial gates and hoisting mechanisms completed - 3.
-Intake: - Completion of all associated steel lining works - Embedded parts of Intake and trash racks section (all complete) - Erection of all 6 vertical gates along with the hoisting - Erection of all 6 trash racks completed at the Intake - Embedded parts of Intake gate hoisting, Trash rack Cleaning Machine (TRCM), and railing at the top slab of the intake completed - 4.
-Headworks other fronts: - Trash rack frames erected at the conveyance tank - Steel lining completed on all work fronts - 5.
-Approach Pipes: - Installation completed up to inlet portal bend at the headworks area - 71 out of 96 approach pipes already erected, covering the expansion joint at the conveyance tank up to the anchor block - 6.
-Penstock Pipes: - Erection continuing along the penstock alignment slope - 44 penstock pipes installed with varying thicknesses (32mm, 30mm, 28mm, 25mm and 20mm) at the slope section - Installation of penstock pipes inside HRT is ongoing - Inside HRT 30 pipes have been installed out of 40 - 7.
-Bifurcation Units: - Installation completed for all three bifurcation units, including associated reducers, bends, and branch pipes - 8.
-Manifold and Diffusers: - Concreting of the manifold region completed as the area was handed over from the HM Contractor to the main Civil Contractor - Installation of all pipes at the manifold is completed - Fabrication and installation completed for all four-unit diffusers
+- Completion of all associated steel lining works - Embedded parts of Intake and trash racks section (all complete) - Erection of all 6 vertical gates along with the hoisting - Erection of all 6 trash racks completed at the Intake - Embedded parts of Intake gate hoisting, Trash rack Cleaning Machine (TRCM), and railing at the top slab of the intake completed

+4. Headworks other fronts:

+- Trash rack frames erected at the conveyance tank - Steel lining completed on all work fronts

+5. Approach Pipes:

+- Installation completed up to inlet portal bend at the headworks area - 71 out of 96 approach pipes already erected, covering the expansion joint at the conveyance tank up to the anchor block

+6. Penstock Pipes:

+- Erection continuing along the penstock alignment slope - All penstock pipes installed with varying thicknesses (32mm, 30mm, 28mm, 25mm, 20mm, 18 mm and 16mm) throughout the penstock alignment

+7. Bifurcation Units:

+• Installation completed for all three bifurcation units, including associated reducers, bends, and branch pipes

+8. Manifold and Diffusers:

+- Concreting of the manifold region completed as the area was handed over from the HM Contractor to the main Civil Contractor - Installation of all pipes at the manifold is completed - Fabrication and installation completed for all four-unit diffusers